 Since the onset of the Great Recession I have been visiting Noni’s Sherwood Grille, located on Livernois between 7 and 8 mile roads, just in time to catch the Breakfast Specials and, with any luck, the opportunity to sit in a booth that I think offers one of the best views in the city.

-Early mornings, when sunrise makes its way over the tree lines of Palmer Park and Sherwood Forest – the neighborhood for which the restaurant is named – then down along Livernois (also known as the Avenue of Fashion), where buildings once housed boutiques and bakeries in the full bloom of Detroit’s magnificence, are really quite lovely here when illuminated by the glow of amber light.
+Early morning, when the sun makes its way over the tree lines of Palmer Park and Sherwood Forest – the neighborhood for which the restaurant is named – is really quite lovely; especially, when its amber hue extends along Livernois (also known as the Avenue of Fashion), illuminating buildings that once housed boutiques and bakeries in the full magnificence of Detroit.

 While I do love the view through all four seasons I must admit to being partial to its winterscapes.
 A hot breakfast at Noni’s with snow falling just outside the window is a great experience.
 Of course, this is not something a reader in summer wants to consider but it is good to know this little spot is enjoyable all year round.